FluidGroup/Brightroom/README.md

 })
 ```

-## Demo applications
+## Demo Application

 This repository contains a demo application.
 You can see many demonstrations of what Brightroom can perform and experiments in technology.

 |||
 |---|---|